Please note: Operations of the Volunteer Referal Service are subject to change in line with COVID-19 regulations.

 Skilled volunteer roles may also be advertised in the Sydney Morning Herald’s HelpDesk column appearing on Saturday and Monday.

 How are volunteers matched to roles?

 The interviewer uses the information collected during the interview, such as interests, type of volunteer work sought, availability and location, to match the volunteer to the role they have applied for or other suitable roles.

-Please note that this interview is a preliminary screening process designed to ascertain the volunteer’s needs, experience and skills in order to determine if they are suitable to refer to you.
+Please note that this interview is a preliminary screening process.
+It is designed to ascertain the volunteer’s needs, experience and skills in order to determine if they are suitable to refer.

-The VRS does not conduct in-depth discussions on the volunteer’s qualifications and previous job experience or resume, and feel this is more appropriate to be done at the time of interview with the organisation.
+The VRS does not conduct in-depth discussions on the volunteer’s qualifications and previous job experience.
+This is more appropriate to be done when they are being interviewed by the organisation.

 Receiving a volunteer referral

 A suitable contact when identified will be referred to you.
 The interviewer sends you an email providing the name and contact numbers for the volunteer.
 The volunteer is also asked to contact you directly to make a suitable time for an interview.

 What is expected of an organisation?